 I have been eating Thai food for many years now, thanks to the fact that there always seemed to be a Thai restaurant close enough to where I was working that I ordered it all the time.
 The curries have always been a favorite of mine.
-I really wanted to start making it myself, and this Thai Green Curry with Chickpeas is pretty close to takeout!
+I really wanted to start making it myself, and this chickpea curry is pretty close to takeout!

 I seem to be the only one in my household who enjoys Thai cuisine, so this is something I will usually make for lunch just for myself.
 Even milder versions are usually too spicy for the kids, but I hope at some point they will enjoy eating things like this so I’m not the only one in the house who eats it!

 I have included affiliate links to products I love.
 As an Amazon Associate, I earn from qualifying purchases.
 In addition, this post contains affiliate links that will make me a small commission when used to order online.
 This post may contain affiliate links.
 This means if you decide to purchase through my link, I may earn a very small commission at no additional cost to you.